 A woman has dreams that she is a werewolf so she goes out and finds men.
 She proceeds to have sex with them and then rip their throats out with her teeth.
 She eventually falls in love but ...

 A woman has dreams that she is a werewolf so she goes out and finds men.
 She proceeds to have sex with them and then rip their throats out with her teeth.
 She eventually falls in love but then she is raped and her lover is murdered so she goes out for revenge.Written by

 Josh Pasnak <firstname.lastname@example.org>

-Selected by Quentin Tarantino for the First Quentin Tarantino Film Fest in Austin, Texas, 1996.
-Tarantino had actually never seen the picture before he screened it.
+Selected by Quentin Tarantino for the First Quentin Tarantino Film Fest in Austin, TX, in 1996.
+He had actually never seen the picture before he screened it.
 He loved it so much that all subsequent Quentin Tarantino Film Fests had a surprise movie added to the end of each all-nighter known as the "Wolf Woman" selection, defined as an outrageous exploitation film sure to wake the audience up.
-"Wolf Women" selections over the years have included The Blood Spattered Bride and Goliathon.
+"Wolf Women" selections over the years have included The Blood Spattered Bride (1972) and The Mighty Peking Man (1977).
 See more »

 Was this review helpful to you?